orval-labs/orval/docs/src/pages/guides/fetch-client.md

 #### return original defined return type

 When using `fetch` as an `httpClient`, by default the `fetch` response type includes http status.
-If use `swr` or queries, i will be accessing things like `data.data`, which will be noisy so if you want to return a defined return type instead of an automatically generated return type, set `override.fetch.includeHttpStatusReturnType` value to `false`.
+If use `swr` or queries, i will be accessing things like `data.data`, which will be noisy so if you want to return a defined return type instead of an automatically generated return type, set `override.fetch.includeHttpResponseReturnType` value to `false`.

 ```js
 module.exports = {